 Elisabet Lindgren MD, PhD, Associate professor, Senior scientific advisor

-Elisabet Lindgren is associate professor in Sustainability Science and a board certified physician, educated at Karolinska Institute (KI) in Sweden.
+Elisabet Lindgren is associate professor in Sustainability Science and a board certified physician.

 Education and work affiliations